On the limiting distribution of sums of random multiplicative functions: Introduction

 In his introduction \cite{Har2020} on Helson's conjecture, Harper posed the question of finding the limiting distribution of $\tfrac{1}{\sqrt{x}}\sum_{n\le x}\alpha(n)$ after normalisation by the factor $(\log \log x)^{1/4}$ that appeared in his moment bounds.
 While his work hinted a connection to the integral of the Euler product $|A_x|^2$ on the critical line, precise conjectures for the limit were not available until our work (see \cite[Conjecture 1.6]{GWL2}), where we established the first non-Gaussian limit distribution for partial sums of random multiplicative functions with so-called $L^2$ twists (later extended to the $L^1$-regime in \cite{GWL1}).
 Partial progress towards our conjecture was attained by Hardy \cite{Hardy}, who studied the distributional limit of $\sum_{n\le x,\, P(n)>\sqrt{x}}\alpha(n)$ where $P(n)$ is the largest prime factor of $n$.
-This toy problem captured some elements of the unmodified problem, but benefits from considerable simplification due to restriction to integers with a large prime factor: this structural difference introduces independence that is indispensable for conditional Gaussian approximation at the heart of his proof.
+This modified problem captured some properties of the original sum including the extra $(\log \log x)^{1/4}$ scaling, but benefits from considerable simplification due to restriction to integers with a large prime factor: this structural difference introduces independence that is indispensable for conditional Gaussian approximation at the heart of his proof.
 See Mastrostefano \cite{Mastrostefano} for another problem that is solved in the $P(n)>\sqrt{x}$ model and is open otherwise, namely almost-sure upper bound on the sum.